 The Music Department at St. John’s United Methodist Church helps people make a joyful noise in the worship of our great God.
 There is a place in God’s house for you to open up and worship through music no matter what level of “musicality” you feel you have or don’t have.

-The Joyful Ensemble
+The Joyful Ringers

 Every month we will look at the story behind one of our anthems or hymns or we will learn about a composer/lyricist who provided us with and anthem or hymn from the month.
 This will give us the opportunity to learn more about what we are singing, listening to, or the people behind the musical gift.